FranLegon/pejelagarto-translator/README.md

   - Special characters are randomly placed each time
   - Reconstruction depends on finding these characters in the text
   - If special characters are removed or modified, timestamp cannot be recovered
-  - Characters from range U+2300-U+23FB in the original text will be removed during encoding
+  - Characters from the special datetime encoding character sets in the original text will be removed during encoding
 - **Fuzz Test Special Handling:**
   - Unlike other transformations, special character encoding is tested differently in fuzzing
   - Test verifies correctness by **removing special characters and timestamps** before comparison